-In general, to qualify for BTEA you must be over 21 (with some exceptions) and have been getting a qualifying social welfare payment immediately before you start the course.
-For third-level courses you must have been getting a qualifying payment for nine months.
+In general, to qualify for BTEA you must be aged over 21 (with some exceptions) and have been getting a qualifying social welfare payment immediately before you start the course.
+For third-level courses you must have been getting a qualifying payment for nine months before the start of the course.

 You can attend any third-level course of education that is approved for the Student Grant Scheme.
 The course must be a full-time day course.
-In general you must be starting your course at year one.
+In general you must be starting your course in first year.
 There are some exceptions to this rule.
-In particular, there is a special provision for people who were getting One-Parent Family Payment and who did not opt for BTEA at the start of their course.
-They can be admitted to BTEA mid-course if their OFP is being withdrawn because their youngest child has reached the age limit.

 If you have to repeat a year of your course because you have failed the year or because of exceptional circumstances (for example, pregnancy or illness) you can be paid BTEA for the repeat year.
 However you must be registered and attending as a full-time student for the repeat year.
 You can only repeat one academic year and continue to be paid BTEA.
-In most cases, you must also pay tuition fees during that year.
+In most cases, you must also pay tuition fees yourself during that year.